OpenNebula/docs/source/installation_and_configuration/opennebula_services/fireedge.rst

     Error: listen EADDRINUSE: address already in use 0.0.0.0:2616

-To solve this issue, please check first that no FireEdge servers are currently in use (for instance using ``pgrep fireedge``).
-If there're already a running FireEdge, take it down using ``systemctl``, and try launching it again.

-If another service is using that port, you can change FireEdge configuration to use another host/port in ``/etc/one/fireedge-server.conf``.
-Remember to also adjust the FireEdge endpoints in ``/etc/one/sunstone-server.conf``.
+If another service is using the port, you can change FireEdge configuration (``/etc/one/fireedge-server.conf``) to use another host/port.
+Remember to also adjust the FireEdge endpoints in Sunstone configuration (``/etc/one/sunstone-server.conf``) as well.

-.. note:: When making the change, you must restart the FireEdge service to apply the changes.